Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [10] London, The Temple [support: Mirrors, Orang Utang]

-[11] Bexley, Black Prince Hotel [also: Trevor Billmuss,
+[11] London [Bexley], Black Prince Hotel [also: Trevor

-[--] BBC Radio 1 In Concert broadcast
+[11] BBC Sunday Concert broadcast

-[16] Nottingham, Trent Polytechnic [also: Bob Kerr's
+[16] Nottingham, Trent Polytechnic [also: Bob Kerr's Whoopee

-Whoopee Band, Slade]
+Band, Slade]

-[18] Peterborough, Cloud Nine [also: Trevor Billmuss,
+[18] Peterborough, Cloud Nine [also: Trevor Billmuss, Jackson

 [26] Warrington, Carlton Club